7 minutes read

 Majan has supermarkets, pharmacies, gyms, and small clinics within short distances.
 Dining outlets and cafes are available on the ground floors of many buildings.
 Daily needs can usually be met within the area.

 Majan is quiet and structured with a residential focus.
 It attracts professionals and families looking for long-term housing.
-The population is growing gradually as projects complete.
+The population is growing gradually as projects are completed.